A multi-petabyte scale service for networked based storage.

 - To discuss your needs and how CASS might be able to help you, have questions or order storage please contact Scott Friedman at firstname.lastname@example.org (preferred) or 310-825-8607 or through our support site: https://support.idre.ucla.edu

-To determine the effective per TB rate, first find the row containing the total amount of storage being added.
-Then follow across to the column corresponding to the number of years that storage will be added for.
-Multiply that rate times the total number of terabytes being added and the number of years to determine the total transaction cost.
+To determine the cost for your desired storage allocation, find the row containing the total amount of storage being added.
+Then follow across to the ‘Price per TB’ column.
+Multiply that rate times the total number of terabytes being added.

 * 1TB = 1,000,000,000,000 bytes

 Protecting Personal Information (PI) on CASS

 Pursuant to UCLA Policy 404 any Personal Information (PI) data stored on CASS must be protected.

 Personal Information is defined as “an individual’s first name or first initial, and last name, in combination with any one or more of the following: (1) Social Security number, (2) driver’s license number or California identification card number, (3) account number, credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual’s financial account, (4) medical information, and (5) health insurance information.”

 - Personal Information in the custody or control of UCLA should be stored only when there is an academic, patient care or business purpose.